San Francisco Department of Public Health

-The San Francisco Department of Public Health (SFDPH), previously called the San Francisco Health Department, is composed of various subdivisions that work together to serve the city of San Francisco.

-Mission

-San Francisco Department of Public Health's mission is to protect and promote the health of all San Francisco citizens.
-It achieves this via its two main divisions: the San Francisco Health Network and Population Health.
+The San Francisco Department of Public Health (SFDPH), previously called as the San Francisco Health Department, is the public health department of the city of San Francisco, California in the US.
+It has two main divisions: The San Francisco Health Network and Population Health.

 History

-In 1899, there was an outbreak of bubonic plague in San Francisco's Chinatown.
+In 1899, there was an outbreak of Bubonic Plague in San Francisco's Chinatown.
 During this time, it was discovered that there had been cases of the plague in Hong Kong, China.
 Chinese people were forbidden from entering the U.S. and fear affected citizens of San Francisco.
 The San Francisco Health Department closed Chinese businesses and subsequently burned parts of Chinatown.
-The inhabitants of Chinatown were required to receive vaccinations if they planned on emigrating from the city.
-A citizen, Wong Wai, sued the department; the ruling was in favor of Wai and requested that the department terminate their behavior.
-Health officials dissatisfied with the ruling ostracized and isolated Chinatown and all its inhabitants, because of their suspicions of the plague spreading.
+The inhabitants of Chinatown were required to receive vaccinations if they planned on relocating from the city.
+A citizen, named Wong Wai, sued the department; the ruling was in favor of Wai and requested that the department should terminate their behavior.
+Health officials, dissatisfied with the ruling, ostracized and isolated Chinatown and all its inhabitants, because of their fears of the plague spreading.

 The plague scare raised awareness for public health intervention.
-San Francisco's health officials, who consisted of San Francisco Mayor Eugene Schmitz, California Governor George Pardee, and his personal health officials, created a partnership between themselves and the sanitary campaign in Chinatown.
-Through this partnership, health boards all around the state would be notified if the causes of death were suspicious or had suspicion of the plague.
+San Francisco's health officials, including San Francisco Mayor Eugene Schmitz, California Governor George Pardee, and his personal health officials, created a partnership between themselves and the sanitary campaign in Chinatown.
+Through this partnership, health officials all around the state would be notified if the causes of death were suspicious or had suspicion of the plague.
 This was in efforts to address and better serve the public's interests in health and sanitation during the time of the plague.
 In addition, any obtained tissues from suspicious causes of death would directly be sent to the Public Health Service Laboratory in San Francisco to help identify and eradicate the infection.

 Subdivisions

 Population Health Division

-With a broad community focus, the ultimate goal of the Population Health Division is to ensure that San Franciscans have optimal health and wellness at every stage of life, and, to achieve this, the Division is composed of various branches dedicated to core public health services for the City and County of San Francisco, such as health protection and promotion, disease and injury prevention, disaster preparedness and response, and environmental health services.
+The Division is composed of various branches dedicated to core public health services for the City and County of San Francisco, such as health protection and promotion, disease and injury prevention, disaster preparedness and response, and environmental health services.

 San Francisco Health Network

-The San Francisco Health Network consists of Zuckerberg San Francisco General Hospital, Laguna Honda Hospital and many other clinics throughout San Francisco.
-The network has vocalized their non-discriminatory approach and mission to serve all who are in need of health services.
-The San Francisco Health Network has stated they will serve irrespective of immigration status or the lack of health insurance.
+The San Francisco Health Network consists of the San Francisco General Hospital, Laguna Honda Hospital and many other clinics throughout San Francisco.
+The San Francisco Health Network has stated they will perform duties irrespective of immigration status or the lack of health insurance.
 The network aims to implement and increase innovative strategies.